Young people are good at questioning the Christian faith. They want to know things like:

 The disciples in the boat were terrified.
 Not only was the wind against them, and the waves were crashing, but there appeared to be a figure approaching them on the water that scared the living daylights out of them.
 “Stop being afraid,” Jesus called to them.
 “It’s just me – take heart!”

-How often do our presuppositions and assumptions prevent us from seeing Christ for who he is?
-How often do we cry out in fear when faced with the one we should ultimately trust?
+How often do our opinions and assumptions prevent us from seeing Christ for who he really is?
+How often do we cry out in fear when coming face to face with the one we should ultimately trust?

 But there is something even deeper than clashing ideologies at work in our society, something that continues to polarize and divide people.
 It is fear of giving up power and losing control.
-In our broken human state, we have somehow been conditioned to believe that controlling each other, exercising power over each other, is the only way to survive.
+In our broken human state, we have somehow been conditioned to believe that controlling others, exercising power over each other, is the key to survival.

-That kind of thinking leads to oppression, and Jesus was pretty clear that oppressing one another does not fit in with God’s plan for us.
+That kind of thinking leads to oppression, and oppression does not fit in with God’s plan for us.
 Instead of exercising power over others, Jesus demonstrated “power under” – supporting one another in love.
-Which brings us back to Peter and Jesus, out there in the dark on the water that was being churned up by a strong wind blowing against them.
+Which brings us back to Peter and Jesus, out there in the dark on the water, with strong winds blowing against them.

-Remember that the word used here for “doubt” is only used in one other place in the New Testament.
+The word used here for “doubt” only appears in one other place in the New Testament.
 It’s after the resurrection, when the disciples meet Jesus in Galilee, just before Jesus gives the Great Commission.
 Matthew 28:17 says there they worshiped him, but some doubted.
-This word, distazo, doesn’t refer to unbelieving, but uncertainty.
+In both cases, doubt doesn’t refer to unbelieving, but uncertainty.
 It could also be translated as “wavered.”
-The opposite of faith isn’t doubt; it’s certainty.
 Wavering can be an act of deep faith.
 Here’s why:

 When we waver, asking hard questions of our faith, we admit that we aren’t God.
-We don’t know everything.
 We become receptive to truth that is beyond our own understanding.
 How can a human being possibly walk on water?
 We can’t explain it.
 We have to learn to trust in something, someone beyond ourselves, in order to grasp the unexplainable.

 Many years ago, I experienced a crisis of faith.
 I wasn’t sure God existed, and if he did, I was pretty sure he didn’t care about me any more.
 I hadn’t renounced God, exactly.
 I just wasn’t convinced that the God my parents and my church had raised me to believe in was really GOD.
 I spent months examining each of my beliefs; every assumption I had ever made came under close scrutiny.
 I was skeptical.

 But deep inside, I think I really wanted to believe.
 I wanted Jesus to be true.
 I wanted to think that God cared about me.
-I just wasn’t sure.
-There came a moment – and honestly, I can’t tell you now what particular belief I was considering, whether it was the virgin birth or the idea of heaven or what, exactly – but there came a moment when I realized I was never going to know for certain.
+There came a moment when I realized I was never going to know for certain.
 I had to choose to believe.
 I had to choose to trust.

 It was in that moment that Jesus reached out to me, lifted me out of my fear, even while the strong winds of uncertainty blew hard against me, and helped me back into the boat.

-Now I know that lots of people read this story and think it’s about mustering up enough faith to take big risks.
-John Ortberg even wrote a book called, If You Want to Walk on Water, You’ve Gotta Get Out of the Boat.
+Now I know lots of people think this story is about mustering up enough faith to take big risks.
 And others hear this story and think it’s about staying connected to the church – because it’s only when Jesus gets Peter back in the boat that the storm calms down and everyone is safe again.
-Look at our chancel arch.
-It represents the prow of a boat, and the idea is that when we are gathered here together in Christ’s name, we are in the boat with Jesus where we belong.

 But I think the lesson to be learned here goes back to the question Jesus asks Peter.
 Why did you doubt?
 I don’t think it’s rhetorical.
 I think Jesus really wants to know what causes us to waver.
 If we have faith to answer that question honestly, Christ promises to reach out to us and lift us up.

-Here’s the thing.
 Peter may have been the only one who got out of the boat, but they were all afraid.
-The disciples may have stayed in the boat where they belonged, but they struggled against the same strong opposing wind that Peter faced.
+The disciples may have stayed in the boat, but they struggled against the same strong opposing wind that Peter faced.
 Fear in the face of opposition, certainty in the face of mystery – these are the enemies of faith.